rkdarst/modular-code-development/talk.md

 ## Packaging code

-You shouldn't have all your code in one palace.
+You shouldn't have all your data/code in one mixed-up directory.

 First, divide your stuff into directories with different roles.
-Some may be stable and professional, some may be your daily hacks.
+Some may be stable and professional, some may be your daily hacks to get your work done.

+My typical directory types:
+- original data
+- daily workspace: code, run scripts, scratch data
+  - usually subdirs of scratch
+- code libraries, more stable

-Stable code directories depend on others in a clear manner: e.g. `import other_code`.
+Daily work depends on code libraries in a clear manner:
+`import other_code`.

-Now how do we do that?
+Now how do we make stuff importable?

 ---